 (Winter Special 2021)

-In the summer of 2021 we were privileged to have the Gardeners' World team come to film the garden and here is the result which was aired on December 17th 2021.
+In the summer of 2021 BBC Gardeners' World came to Patthana Garden and here is our segment on the programme, which was aired on December 17th 2021.

-“Situated in Kiltegan village, Patthana is one of the best small secret gardens in the country.
-It is the garden of an artist, the painter T.J.
+“Situated in Kiltegan village, it is the garden of an artist, the painter T.J.
 Maher, and it shows.
-Standing outside the old granite house, one gets no indication at all of the magical courtyard garden that lies behind the wooden gates.
+Standing outside the old granite house, one gets no indication at all of the magical courtyard garden that lies behind the gates.
 There are so many distractions here.
 Each time one looks in a certain direction something unnoticed only a little while before becomes apparent.
-Patthana is a garden I wish I had created.” - The 100 Best Gardens in Ireland by Shirley Lanigan (2011)
+Patthana is a garden I wish I had created.” - Shirley Lanigan, The 100 Best Gardens in Ireland 2011

 Things to Do at Patthana Garden, County Wicklow